McArroy/seminar-sidang-manhut/README.md

 **[ LARAVEL ]**
 - Added `Asset` function in HelperController controller
+- Fixed DeterministicEncryption traits function by added inside the traits rather than included in every Model classes
 - Fixed useridnumber now is no longer editable
 - Fixed assets cache by added each assets dynamically
 - Fixed some routes